codergalib20/docs-portfolio/src/posts/say-bye-bye-to-bad-javascript-practices.md

 ---
-  title: This is title
-  slug : Say bye bye to bad javascript practices meta : When we take our first steps into the wonderful world of programming, we get to see for ourselves what it does for millions of people.
+  title: Say bye bye to bad javascript practices slug : say-bye-bye-to-bad-javascript-practices meta : When we take our first steps into the wonderful world of programming, we get to see for ourselves what it does for millions of people.
 It’s thanks to programming that the lives
 ---